-In December 2019, a novel coronavirus disease ("COVID-19") was reported and by March 2020, the WHO had characterized COVID-19 as a pandemic.
-While the COVID-19 outbreak has not negatively impacted our sales to date, it is impossible to predict the impact of the pandemic going forward.
-Continued quarantines, government restrictions on movements, rollout of vaccines or other governmental or societal responses could impact our business in the future, perhaps materially.
+The global spread of the coronavirus (COVID-19) and its related variants has created significant uncertainty and economic disruption, both near-term and potentially long-term.
+While the COVID-19 pandemic has not negatively impacted our sales to date, it is impossible to predict the impact of the pandemic going forward.
+Continued quarantines, government restrictions, rollout of vaccines or other governmental or societal responses, including any potential vaccine mandates, could impact our business in the future, perhaps materially.

 The COVID-19 pandemic could disrupt our third party business partners' ability to meet their obligations to us, which may negatively affect our operations.
 These third parties include those who supply our ingredients, packaging, and other necessary operating materials, contract manufacturers, distributors, and logistics and transportation services providers.
-As a result of the continued COVID-19 outbreak, global supply may become constrained, which may cause the price of certain ingredients and raw materials used in our products to increase and/or we may experience disruptions to our operations.
+In addition, our supply chain has experienced certain disruptions as a result of the COVID-19 pandemic which, together with other factors, could result in longer delivery lead times, increased cost and inventory shortage or obsolescence.
+As a result of the continued COVID-19 pandemic, global supply may become further constrained at any time, which may cause the price of certain ingredients and raw materials used in our products to increase and/or we may experience disruptions to our operations.

-Workforce limitations and travel restrictions resulting from COVID-19 and related government actions have in the past, and may in the future, affect many aspects of our business.
+Workforce limitations and travel restrictions resulting from the COVID-19 pandemic and related government actions have in the past, and may in the future, affect many aspects of our business.
 If a significant percentage of our workforce or any key employees are unable to work, including because of illness or travel or government restrictions in connection with the COVID-19 pandemic, our operations, including manufacturing at our Freshpet Kitchens, may be negatively affected.
-Additionally, the Company has incurred, and may continue to incur, additional costs related to initiatives that increase workplace safety and attempt to minimize potential manufacturing shutdowns.
+The Company has incurred, and may continue to incur, additional costs related to initiatives that increase workplace safety and attempt to minimize potential manufacturing shutdowns.
+Additionally, other factors including reduced employment pools, federal subsidies offered in response to the COVID-19 pandemic, and other government regulations including any potential vaccine mandate, could contribute to increased labor shortages and employee turnover within our organization.
+In contrast, the end of the COVID-19 pandemic could cause pets, including dogs and cats, to be seen as less desirable companions and result in fewer purchases of our products.
+These trends have led to, and could in the future lead to, increased costs, such as increased overtime to meet demand and increased wage rates to attract and retain employees.
+An overall or prolonged labor shortage, lack of skilled labor, increased turnover or labor inflation could have a material adverse impact on our operations, results of operations, liquidity or cash flows.

 Our results of operations depend on, among other things, our ability to maintain and increase sales volume with our existing retail customers and consumers, and to attract new customers and consumers.
-Our ability to implement our advertising, increase our distribution, and innovate new products that are designed to increase and maintain sales volumes may be negatively affected as a result of decreased retailer traffic, modifications to retailer shelf reset timing or other activities during the COVID-19 outbreak.
-Retailers may also alter their normal inventory receiving and product restocking practices during pandemics, epidemics or disease outbreaks such as COVID-19, which may negatively impact our business.
+Our ability to implement our advertising, increase our distribution, and innovate new products that are designed to increase and maintain sales volumes may be negatively affected as a result of decreased retailer traffic, modifications to retailer shelf reset timing or other activities during the COVID-19 pandemic.
+Retailers may also alter their normal inventory receiving and product restocking practices during pandemics, epidemics or disease outbreaks, such as COVID-19, which may negatively impact our business.